kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 Again, Atom is in beta at the time of this post but GitHub has indicated that it will be released in both "fully-closed and fully-open" formats, which I take to mean as "free and paid versions".
 I personally see no issue with that: Atom has all the markings of a solid, viable application and I see no problem with charging money for it.

 That being said, I can't say that I'll pay for out after it comes out of beta.
 Not because Atom is bad...it's nowhere near that.
-But I have gotten extremely confortable with Sublime Text over the years...memorizing its keystrokes, syncing the editor up with my bash scripts, settling in on themes I like, etc.
+But I have gotten extremely comfortable with Sublime Text over the years...memorizing its keystrokes, syncing the editor up with my bash scripts, settling in on themes I like, etc.

 I've also toyed around with [Adobe Brackets](http://brackets.io/ "visit Adobe Brackets") a bit, which has its own set of stand-out features.
 And the best of Brackets' features eventually make their way to Adobe's newest commercial web editor [Edge Code](http://html.adobe.com/edge/code/, "visit Adobe Edge Code"), which I recently received thanks to the good graces of my employer when I got a [Creative Cloud](https://creative.adobe.com/plans "learn more about Adobe Creative Cloud") membership.